sharekey/meteor-vite/.changeset/heavy-comics-raise.md

 ---

 - Use in-memory collection for MeteorVite connection info

-- Supply default caller arguments during Babel transpilation step for production
+- Supply default caller arguments when transpiling Vite bundle with Babel for production.

 #### Fixes